 In San Diego County the number of homeless deaths has increased 91% in the last 5 years.
 One of the leading causes of homeless mortality is the lack of access to healthcare.

 Recently, Street Corner Care sent a team of doctors and nurses out into the community to minister to the homeless where they live.
-The long time goal is to do this on a regular basis.
+The long term goal is to do this on a regular basis.
 To view a video of a CBS-8 newscast covering the team's first venture click on the button below

 Through our relationships with local shelters and transitional housing programs such as PATH Connections Housing and the San Diego Rescue Mission, the Ladle Fellowship helps support individuals who are on their way out of homelessness, in addition to those who are currently on the streets.
 One of the most important resources needed by individuals who are trying to change their lives is positive, healthy community.
 On the other hand, isolation and unhealthy relationships are often the biggest risk factors for repeated homelessness.